onespeedone/LCNC/readme.txt

 Download the debian 12 iso from here https://cdimage.debian.org/cdimage/bookworm_di_alpha2/amd64/iso-dvd/

+## the commenting out the sources.list file may NOT be needed if using the first ISO on this page https://cdimage.debian.org/cdimage/bookworm_di_alpha2/amd64/iso-cd/
+It's annoying how many different options there are to download and not clear what the differences are.

 After installing debian 12 (bookworm) open a terminal and type:

 cd /etc/apt/